Gifts for coffee lovers quick picks

 When we tested the best coffee subscriptions, Blue Bottle won us over for its wide variety of full-bodied, robust flavors.
 We also love the simple packaging of this ethically sourced coffee, which is made in small batches.

 This is a smart solution for a quick, mess-free single-serve coffee.
-Just add a cone coffee filter and the evenly distributed holes will allow water to flood through the grinds and make a strong cup of joe in seconds.
-The lid helps retain heat and also acts as a drip tray.
+Just add a coffee filter and the evenly distributed holes will allow water to flood through the grinds and make a strong cup of joe in seconds.
+For more advanced coffee enthusiasts, we recommend the Kalita Wave, our favorite pour-over device.

 This beautifully illustrated A to Z of everything coffee related will be a delight for connoisseurs.
 It’s authored by UK barista champion Maxwell Colonna-Dashwood, who’s also published "The Business of Specialty Coffee" for those interested in the commercial aspects of coffee.